The best local movers for San Diego to Charlotte moves

 Things to do in Charlotte

-- Arts and culture: Charlotte is home to museums and cultural arts centers like the Bechtler Museum of Modern Art, Billy Graham Library, Carolinas Aviation Museum, Charlotte-Mecklenburg Fire Education Center and Museum, and Charlotte Nature Museum in Freedom Park.
+- Arts and culture: You’ll find museums and cultural hubs throughout Charlotte, such as the Bechtler Museum of Modern Art, Billy Graham Library, Carolinas Aviation Museum, and Charlotte-Mecklenburg Fire Education Center and Museum.

-- Outdoor recreation: The city's Arequipa Park, Baxter Street Park, Fourth Ward Park, and Frazier Park — among other sites — are great places to hike, ride bikes, or just enjoy nature.'
+- Outdoor recreation: The city’s Arequipa Park, Baxter Street Park, Fourth Ward Park, and Frazier Park — and more — offering great opportunities to hike, bike, or relax in nature.

 FAQ